ralese/docs/source/Client/supplier_list.rst

     :width: 600px
     :alt: Login Section

- - Side panel will be opened and you could input the company type, company name, category, contact person, email and phone.
+ - Side panel will be opened and you could input the company type, company name, Locations, category, contact person, email and phone.
  - Then you can click "Save" button to save the supplier.

 Edit/Update Supplier